 With thousands of companies and entrepreneurs entering the eCommerce market every year, it can be difficult to stand out in a sea of online stores.
 Shoppers won’t buy from your storefront on their first visit, regardless of how much money you’ve spent on it.

-That means your online store must strike a chord with your customers over and over again.
+That means your online store must strike a chord with your customers repeatedly.
 A good marketing strategy for an eCommerce platform will help it succeed regardless if you’re a newcomer or an established brand.

 It is important to have a proper marketing strategy, even if you have a strong online presence.
 You need to make your business (or product) stand out from the competition.
 This means your marketing efforts – both on and off your website – are crucial to this endeavor.